 Common Misdiagnosis of Existential OCD

 Because OCD has symptoms and tendencies tied to other mental health conditions, it is possible that OCD can be diagnosed incorrectly.
-OCD is often misdiagnosed as generalized anxiety disorder.
+OCD is often misdiagnosed as anxiety.
 Due to the high level of anxiety and worry tied to OCD, it can overlap with the main symptom of generalized anxiety disorder.

 Existential OCD Treatment